 The first stage of a trip, the planning, is a bit like a honeymoon with travel.
 It is a lovely time with the best kind of dreaming and wishing and hoping.
 Everything is new and a bright future lies before you.

-On this trip I was to learn all too quickly about the misfortunes, irritations and problems beyond your control that comes as part of the package.
+On this trip I was to learn all too quickly about the irritations and problems that comes as part of the package.
 I had thought I was ready for the challenges that lay ahead.
 I prepared for delays, illness, arguments, getting lost, hostel living, changes to my itinerary, cultural differences and language barriers.

 When events unfolded otherwise, I could only laugh at myself.
 After all, part of the fun of travel is its unpredictability.
-It leads to both dreadful situations and wonderful experiences.
-Even on my darkest days on that trip, when I was bedridden with chicken pox in Mexico or having a public temper tantrum at the train station in Milan, I would remind myself of how fortunate I was to be able to travel.
+Even on the hardest days on that trip, when I was bedridden with chicken pox in Mexico or melting down at the train station in Milan, I would remind myself of how fortunate I was to be able to travel.

-The only time that this fact did not console me was when I thought I would be sent to prison in Jordan.
-That was not a good time.
-Still, if I had been given up and gone home then, I never would have had gelato in Florence.
+If I had given up and gone home after a hard day, I never would have had gelato in Florence.
 Or watched the fountain show in Barcelona.
-Or experienced the Oktoberfest Miracle.
 Or attended a coffee ceremony in Ethiopia.
 Or explored the Pyramids in Egypt.

 I would do everything the same all over again.